Virtual-Dreamer/Zira-Digital-Butler/README.md

 PLAY MUSIC:
 Zira can play music for you.
-Simply tell her the KEYWORD(play music)
+Simply tell her the KEYWORD(play music) When you first run Zira, she will make folders in your C: Drive, please put all your music in the "Music" folder C:\Zira\Music for it to work

 TAKE A PICTURE:
 Zira can take a picture for you.
 Tell Zira the KEYWORD(take a picture)